Speed! It is fast and furious. And it’s loads of fun!

 Note: To help a struggling child, a multiplication chart is helpful to find the factors.
 This is not cheating – it’s helping the child learn factors and multiplication facts.
 They will rapidly outgrow the need for the chart.

 Play for the Slower Multiplication Card Speed continues until one person is out of cards.
 A maximum of four cards can be played each turn.

 But this is a warm up to the real speed game that we want to play.
 We play just long enough for the boys to catch on to the rules.
 Then the fun begins!

 When playing the Multiplication Card Speed, they play the cards from their hand and their stock pile to the face up piles in the center of the table, just like before.
 But now they disregard turns and don’t show the cards in their hands.
 It becomes a game of, well, speed!

 If both boys are stuck and no one can play a card, they simultaneously turn over a new card from the reserve pile on their right and keep going!

-The game ends when Ian triumphantly runs out of cards.
-Peter is so close with only four cards to go!
+The game ended when Ian triumphantly runs out of cards.
+Peter was so close with only four cards to go!
 He could have played his cards, but it is all about speed in this game.
 And Ian was the speed king for the day!

 If you’d like to watch a video, here you are.
 Watch, then go and have a wild game!